LUMIA-Group/OrderedGNN/README.md

 # Ordered GNN

+The official implementation of the paper "Ordered GNN: Ordering Message Passing to Deal with Heterophily and Over-smoothing" ([ICLR 2023 poster](https://openreview.net/forum?id=wKPmPBHSnT6)).

 <p align="middle">
 <img src="pics/nested_tree.png" width="400">
 </p>

-The official implementation of the paper "Ordered GNN: Ordering Message Passing to Deal with Heterophily and Over-smoothing" ([ICLR 2023 poster](https://openreview.net/forum?id=wKPmPBHSnT6)).

 ## Dependencies

+This is the list of the package versions required for our experiments.

 ```txt
 python==3.8.12
 torch==1.11.0